What's the mainstream version of what you do?

 Once you do, share it with your friends & supportive colleagues, and see if they have any suggestions.

-Use their feedback to improve your description until it's so concise and simple to understand, that people can easily refer you onward.
+Use their feedback to improve your description until it's so concise and simple to understand, that people can easily refer your services in a typical conversation.

 You can see how some other people answered the above questions, and add your own, at the bottom of this Facebook thread.